 Informed consent is very important.
 It should be stressed that this procedure is permanent and not meant for reversal.
 The risk of regret and risk factors for regret including young age at sterilization (less than 30 years), lower parity, sterilization performed in the immediate postpartum period, divorce or remarriage following sterilization, being poor or being of Hispanic origin should be discussed.
-In women under 30 years at the time of sterilization, the risk of regret can be as high as 20.3%.
 Young age at the time of sterilization seems to be the strongest predictor of regret.
 It is important to discuss that it does not provide 100% protection.
 According to the CREST study, the 10-year failure rate is 18.5 per 1000 procedures (all procedures aggregated).
 The pregnancy rates were highest following laparoscopic Hulka clip sterilization and lowest following monopolar coagulation and postpartum salpingectomy.
 Even bilateral salpingectomy is associated with a risk of failure.
 If tubal sterilization does fail, there is an increased risk of ectopic pregnancy with a ten-year probability of 7.3 ectopic pregnancies per 1000 procedures.
 The rates of ectopic pregnancies also vary by procedure, with the highest rates following laparoscopic sterilization using bipolar coagulation.
 Patients should, therefore, be counseled to present early if they suspect pregnancy.
 Serious complications following tubal sterilization are rare, which demonstrates its safety.
 As with any procedure, informed consent should be obtained.
 Therefore the risks associated with the procedure such as bleeding, infection, injury to nearby organs, wound complications, among others, should be discussed.
 The alternatives such as vasectomy, long-acting reversible contraceptives (Long-acting reversible contraceptives [LARCs] like intrauterine devices [IUD]), injection, ring, patch, pills, barrier methods, and abstinence should also be reviewed with the patient.

 The fallopian tubes lie on either side of the uterus and are divided into four segments which include:

-Contraindications include ambivalent patients, lack of finances, incapable of making a medical decision, the presence of gynecological malignancy, and morbidly obese patients.
+Contraindications include ambivalent patients, lack of finances,very young age, incapable of making a medical decision, the presence of gynecological malignancy, and morbidly obese patients.

 Follow the following steps: